gjanders/SplunkAdmins/README.md

 ## SplunkBase
-Also available on SplunkBase as [Alerts for Splunk Admins](https://splunkbase.splunk.com/app/3796/) You may also be interested in [VersionControl For Splunk](https://splunkbase.splunk.com/app/4355/)
+Also available on SplunkBase as [Alerts for Splunk Admins](https://splunkbase.splunk.com/app/3796/) You may also be interested in [VersionControl For Splunk](https://splunkbase.splunk.com/app/4355/) or perhaps [Decrypt2](https://splunkbase.splunk.com/app/5565/)

 ## Introduction
 This application accompanies the Splunk conf 2017 presentation "How did you get so big?
 Tips and tricks for growing your Splunk installation from 50GB/day to 1TB/day"